alegrimaldi20/alegrimaldi20/README.md

 ## Software Developer | 6+ Years of Experience 🚀

 Passionate about technological innovation and creating solutions that positively impact people's lives.
-With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development
+With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development.

 Key Experience

-- Full-Stack & Blockchain Development: Built applications for startups and enterprises, including NFT projects, DeFi, WEB3 Game, and DEX projects
+- Full-Stack & Blockchain Development: Built applications for startups and enterprises, including NFT projects, DeFi, WEB3 Game, and DEX projects.

 - Smart Contract Audits: Conducted security audits for blockchain-based projects to ensure robustness and reliability.